-"I'm sorry, we are focussed on preparing the local community for the impending event and you need to contact the Tablelands LDMG's Public Information Officer."
+"I'm sorry, we are focussed on preparing the local community for the impending event and you need to contact the Tablelands LDCC's media officer."
 Or

 "We have just had "Disaster Event Name" and we are very busy assisting our community.
-Please contact the Tablelands LDMG Public Information Officer as they are in a position to help you with your enquiry."
+Please contact the Tablelands LDCC media officer as they are in a position to help you with your enquiry."